If You Have Coronavirus, Can You Catch It Again?

 Coronavirus cases continue to grow—at last count, more than 2.6 million cases around the globe, with more than 180,000 deaths, according to data from Johns Hopkins University.
 There’s also another noteworthy (though smaller) subset of people: Those who have had Covid-19 and recovered.

-The availability of a Covid-19 vaccine for the general public still seems far away.
+The availability of a Covid-19 vaccine for the general public still seems far away (though several Covid-19 vaccine trials are in the works).
 One hope is that the population could at some point develop herd immunity.
 The concept is that if enough people become infected with the virus, and recover, the population might be more resistant to it because there are fewer people to spread the virus.
 This could act as indirect protection for individuals who are not immune to the disease (or who can’t get the vaccine, when and if one becomes available).

 But, with Covid-19, this is more complicated.
 The World Health Organization (WHO) confirms they are investigating Covid-19 patients who seemed to retest as positive in South Korea.
 This raises a critical question.
 Did these people catch the virus again, or were they unable to fully fight off the first infection?
 All the Centers for Disease Control and Prevention (CDC) will say at this point is that the answer isn’t clear.